chef/automate/components/docs-chef-io/content/automate/airgapped_installation.md

 ## Deploy the Airgap Installation Bundle

 Transfer the `chef-automate` binary and the Airgap Installation Bundle to the airgapped host.
-Save the Chef Automate command-line tool in a directory that is NOT in $PATH.
+Save the Chef Automate command-line tool in a directory that is not in your `$PATH`.
 The Chef Automate installation process puts a copy of `chef-automate` into `/bin` and manages it.

 ### Create Default Configuration